anthshor/nodejs-test-runner/README.md

 The purpose behind the work

 ## How?
-How is it going to have an impact (or How the what is to be achieved?)
+How is it going to have an impact (or How the what is to be achieved? = git repo itself)